sjanel/aeronet/docs/FEATURES.md

 - `end()` finalizes, emitting terminating `0\r\n\r\n` in chunked mode and flushing any compression trailers.
 - HEAD requests suppress body bytes automatically (still compute/send Content-Length when known).
 - Keep-alive preserved if policy allows and no fatal condition occurred.
-- Zero-copy file responses: both `HttpResponse::sendFile(...)` and `HttpResponseWriter::sendFile(...)` accept an `aeronet::File` descriptor and stream its contents with Linux `sendfile(2)` on plaintext sockets.
+- Zero-copy file responses: both `HttpResponse::file(...)` and `HttpResponseWriter::file(...)` accept an `aeronet::File` descriptor and stream its contents with Linux `sendfile(2)` on plaintext sockets.
 When TLS is active, aeronet reuses the connection's tunnel buffer and feeds encrypted writes via `pread` + `SSL_write`, so no additional heap allocations are introduced beyond that shared buffer.
-- `sendFile` automatically wires `Content-Length`, rejects trailers/body mutations, and honors HEAD semantics (headers only, body suppressed).
+- `file` automatically wires `Content-Length`, rejects trailers/body mutations, and honors HEAD semantics (headers only, body suppressed).

 Backpressure & buffering: